Multimodal Transportation Pricing Alliance Design: Large-Scale Optimization for Rapid Gains: Introduction

 \subsection{Contributions}

-We propose a prescriptive pricing alliance to enable incentive-aligned collaboration between transit agencies and established ride-sharing operators.
-A fare-setting model is formulated to maximize total system-wide benefits across the integrated network.
-Our framework helps operators navigate competing alliance objectives: (1) enhancing access to high-quality public transportation options for underserved populations, (2) lowering vehicle emissions and congestion from single-occupancy vehicle trips, and (3) maintaining the financial well-being of participating operators to ensure that the profit-oriented operators are incentivized to participate.
-A key technical challenge when optimizing these objectives lies in capturing interdependencies between fares and commuters' travel choices.
-In response, our model integrates a discrete choice model of passengers' route and mode decisions based on prices and non-pricing attributes like travel times.
+We propose a prescriptive pricing alliance to enable collaboration between transit agencies and ride-sharing operators.
+We formulate a fare-setting model to maximize total benefits across the integrated network.
+We demonstrate how our framework could help operators navigate competing alliance objectives: (1) enhancing access to high-quality transportation options for underserved populations, (2) lowering emissions and congestion from single-occupancy vehicle trips, and (3) maintaining the financial well-being of participating operators and incentivizing profit-oriented operators to participate.
+In doing so, a key technical challenge lies in capturing interdependencies between fares and passenger choice.
+Our model integrates a discrete choice model of passengers' mode and route decisions based on prices and non-pricing attributes like travel times.

 From a technical standpoint, our fare-setting model is a large-scale, mixed-integer, non-convex optimization problem---a challenging class of problems.
-Our first technical contribution is to design a two-stage decomposition in which the first-stage pricing decisions parameterize second-stage fare discounts and the induced passenger behaviors.
+Our first technical contribution is to design a two-stage decomposition in which the first-stage pricing decisions parameterize second-stage fare discounts and passengers' travel choices.
 The second stage becomes a more tractable mixed-integer linear optimization problem that can be solved with commercial solvers.
-To solve the full model, we develop a new solution approach combining tailored coordinate descent, parsimonious second-stage evaluations, and interpolations using Special Ordered Sets of type 2 (SOS2) \citep{sos2}.
+To solve the first-stage model, we develop a new solution approach combining tailored coordinate descent, parsimonious second-stage evaluations, and interpolations using Special Ordered Sets of type 2 (SOS2) \citep{sos2}.
 We also develop acceleration techniques based on slanted coordinate traversal and search direction randomization.
-This solution approach---our second technical contribution---is applicable to any two-stage formulation with a low-dimensional, convex, continuous first-stage and any computationally expensive black-box second stage.
+This solution approach---our second technical contribution---is applicable to any two-stage formulation with a low-dimensional, convex, continuous first-stage solution space and any computationally expensive black-box second stage.
 This solution approach is found to significantly improve outcomes, for passengers and operators, compared to those obtained with state-of-the-art benchmarks based on Bayesian Optimization \citep{m2012}.